A Menstruation Movie Is On The Short List For An Oscar Nomination

 "After so many years of being shunned and avoided — people would actually cross to the opposite side of the street if they saw me coming — the recognition felt surreal at first," he says.
 "I could hardly believe it was happening."

 In that breakthrough year of 2006, Muruganantham's machine won an award at the National Innovation Foundation of India.
 Later that year, he received seed funding to start constructing the machines on a larger scale.
-His company--Jaishree Industries-- was born.
-(Jaishree means 'the honor of victory') It was also the year that he reconciled with his wife, when she called him after watching him on a TV interview.
+His company — Jaishree Industries — was born.
+(Jaishree means "the honor of victory.")
+It was also the year that he reconciled with his wife, when she called him after watching him during a TV interview.

-Since then, he has supplied over 4,000 machines to women in India and has shipped over 200 machines to 27 developing nations across the world.
+Since then, he has supplied more than 4,000 machines to women in India and has shipped more than 200 machines to 27 developing nations around the world.

 His story gripped Bollywood actor and author Twinkle Khanna, who wrote about him in her second book — The Legend of Lakshmi Prasad — a collection of short stories.
-One of these fictional tales was based on Muruganatham's life.
+One of these fictional tales was based on Muruganantham's life.

 She went on to produce the biopic Pad Man.

-"My primary motivation to make a movie on menstruation was to bring awareness to a subject that so far has been tucked away in shadows and like Voldemort is never mentioned," says Khanna.
+"My primary motivation to make a movie on menstruation was to bring awareness to a subject that so far has been tucked away in shadows and like Voldemort is never mentioned," Khanna says.
 "Pad Man, I am hoping, is more than a movie — it's part of a movement where women are no longer hampered, embarrassed or held back because of their biology."

 Her husband, leading man Akshay Kumar plays the role of Muruganantham.
 He's no stranger to movies with a social agenda; he starred in Toilet — A Love Story, a 2017 movie that promoted the importance of indoor plumbing